-Difficult seasons are inevitable in business and life, but these seasons don’t have to be roadblocks.
-Let’s look at seven quotes from individuals who used adversity to become stronger and find greater success and what business owners can learn from them.
+Difficult seasons are inevitable in business and life, but these seasons don’t have to become permanent roadblocks.
+Let’s look at seven quotes from individuals who used adversity to become stronger and what small business owners can learn from them.

 His first cartooning business went bankrupt, and his acting attempts also failed.
 He finally found success after creating the character Mickey Mouse.
 His career was full of ups and downs, but Disney’s perseverance always got him through the hard times.